-For these dark chocolate peanut butter cups, I opted for making my own homemade chocolate with three simple ingredients – cocao butter, cocao powder and coconut nectar – after being inspired by Jessie (Faring Well) and Sarah (My New Roots).
+These homemade dark chocolate peanut butter cups have the perfect peanut butter to chocolate ratio.
+They’re lightly sweetened, rich in minerals from the dark chocolate and stuffed full of peanut butter.
+For this recipe, I opted for making my own homemade chocolate with three simple ingredients – cacao butter, cacao powder and coconut nectar.
+The recipe is inspired by Jessy Snyder and My New Roots.
 While this process takes slightly longer than just melting a quality chocolate bar over the stove or in the microwave, it felt incredibly rewarding knowing that these little treats were made 100% from scratch.

-The whole process takes about 30 minutes, including a little bit of chill time to set the chocolate base, which really isn’t that time consuming.
-That being said, if you’re pressed for time, I’d advocate you spend your 30 minutes meal prepping, batching cooking ingredients for the week, or getting a nourishing meal on the table rather then spending the 30 minutes making chocolate.
-BUT if you have a little free time, want to get your loved ones in the kitchen, or make a homemade gift for the holidays, definitely give these dark chocolate peanut butter cups a go!
+This recipe takes about 30 minutes from start to finish, including a little bit of chill time to set the chocolate base.
+30 minutes really isn’t that time consuming.
+If you have a little free time, want to get your loved ones in the kitchen, or make a homemade gift for the holidays, definitely give these dark chocolate peanut butter cups a go!

-Cocao powder – this ingredient really needs an entire post all to itself (!!) but in short, cocao is the brown powder that gives chocolate it’s bitter taste.
+Cacao powder – this ingredient really needs an entire post all to itself (!!) but in short, cacao is the brown powder that gives chocolate it’s bitter taste.
 It gets touted as a superfood, but for good reason.

 - Antioxidants – most notably flavonoids and polyphenols.
 These compounds help fight your free radicals that contribute to inflammation, aging, and other diseases like heart disease, cancer, and Alzheimer’s.

 - Minerals – high in magnesium, iron, zinc, potassium, phosphorus and copper.